vlisivka/sos/src/stage0-vision/index-answers.md

 <question>Would individuals be empowered and have greater agency in this future?</question>
 <answer>uncertain</answer>
 <comments>This is a complex question with no easy answer.
 The impact on individual empowerment would depend on various factors, such as the nature of the new jobs created, access to training and reskilling opportunities, and social safety nets.</comments>
-<need-answers>To give a more definitive answer, I need more information about:
+<needs-answers>To give a more definitive answer, I need more information about:

 * What types of new roles would emerge in this future?
 * How would the transition to a digital workforce be managed?
 Would there be support for displaced workers?